HeveraletLaidCenx/inochi2d-docs/docs/source/inox2d/about.rst

 About Inox2D
 ==============

-| Inox2D is the official Rust implementation of Inochi2D, meant to ease the usage of Inochi2D in Rust applications as well as webassembly workloads.
+| Inox2D is the official Rust implementation of Inochi2D, meant to ease the usage of Inochi2D in Rust applications as well as WebAssembly workloads.